AlbertoBarraja/svc_dash/Bandwidth_shaper/README.md

 1. Initialize on interface INAME:
   * `sudo ./netem.sh INAME init`

-2. specify configuration file and time period in seconds of switch from one network status to the next one:
+2. specify configuration file and time period in seconds of switch from one network status to the next one, as shown in the example below:
-  * `sudo ./netem.sh INAME cpnfig.txt 2`
+  * `sudo ./netem.sh INAME config.txt 2`

 Show netem status
 -----------------